 - to provide broad immunologic protection to children when they are young and most vulnerable

-- to minimizing the absolute number of shots needed
+- to minimize the absolute number of shots needed

 - to minimize the number of office visits, and thus the likelihood of medical error and the cost to the health care system

 Administration of simultaneous immunizations has been extensively studied and determined to be safe and efficacious.
 There is no negative effect on the normal childhood immune system.
-The average child is exposed to millions of germs each day.
-The number of antigens found in immunizations pale in comparison to the load the immune system faces daily.
 There is no medical benefit to splitting shots (and there is increased potential for harm by doing so).

-Parents who refuse to vaccinate their children are not a good fit for our practice and will be referred elsewhere.
 Parents who insist on diverging from the recommended vaccine schedule will be asked to sign a waiver stating that they are aware of the potential risks inherent in doing so (including, but not limited to, decreased immunity to potential life-threatening infections), as well as the lack of medical benefit from splitting shots.
 In addition, the parents will be asked provide (in writing) their proposed vaccine schedule for provider approval.
-Families who fail to adhere to this alternate schedule (once agreed upon) or parents unwilling to sign the waiver will be referred to nearby practices.
+Families who fail to adhere to this alternate schedule (once agreed upon) or parents unwilling to sign the waiver will be asked to leave the practice.

-We realize that immunizations may be a worrisome subject for many parents and we will be happy to provide you with literature and web-sites on the subject, as well as to answer any and all questions you may have.
+We are happy to provide you with literature and websites on vaccines, as well as to answer any and all questions you may have.